samlobel/DCGAN-tensorflow/README.md

 # DCGAN in Tensorflow

+## SAM MODIFICATIONS:
+I am going to have it take in something like a database object.
+The object will have methods like: get_real_samples.
+It will call these methods, and train accordingly.
+That's pretty much it.

+I need to create a "reader" object, and then make one for mnist and the other dataset.
+And then I'll make one for an arbitrary guy.

 Tensorflow implementation of [Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434) which is a stabilize Generative Adversarial Networks.
 The referenced torch code can be found [here](https://github.com/soumith/dcgan.torch).

 ![alt tag](DCGAN.png)